Kraftland/portable-arch/README.md

 # Contributing

 We are currently only accepting `x86_64` packages.
-Please place your PKGBUILD under `x86_64/${pkgname}` and create pull requests.
+Please place your PKGBUILD and .SRCINFO under `x86_64/${pkgname}` and create pull requests.
 If you are in need of other architectures, let me know.

 # Background